Application for Free Sale and Commerce Certificate – COVID 19

 - The Trade and Industry need to send the applications to get the free sale and Commerce Certificates to the official email ID of the concerned Regional Authority (RA).

-Responsibility of Regional Authority of DGFT
+Responsibility of the Regional Authority of DGFT

 Note on Free Sale and Commerce Certificate